pvillela/blog-hugo/content/post/Past Comments on Microservices 2015-2017.md

 ---
-title: "Historical Comments on Microservices: 2015-2017"
+title: "Past Comments on Microservices: 2015-2017"
 date: 2021-03-28
 ---
-# Historical Comments on Microservices: 2015-2017
+# Past Comments on Microservices: 2015-2017

 These are comments on microservices I made between 2015 and 2017.
 Some of the content still holds, some of it I no longer agree with.